Water, Sanitation, Hygiene

 - Creating hygienic bathing facilities where infrastructure has been damaged by natural disaster or warfare

-Prioritising sanitation, health and hygiene
+Prioritizing sanitation, health and hygiene

-Sanitation, health, and hygiene programmes are of equal importance.
+Sanitation, health, and hygiene programs are of equal importance.
 Entire communities can become ill if hygiene is neglected.
 Outbreaks of cholera and dysentery, for example, frequently attack communities that drink and wash with contaminated water and can lead to infectious diseases that cause excessive diarrhea, dehydration, and can complicate malnutrition.
 In response, Action Against Hunger builds latrines and bathhouses, and introduces basic sanitation infrastructure to keep communities hygienic.

 A recent report written by the UN Millennium Project Task Force on Water and Sanitation: Health, Dignity, and Development finds: